Tropical Storm Francine strengthens off Mexico and is expected to hit Louisiana as a hurricane

 BATON ROUGE, La.
-(AP) — Tropical Storm Francine formed in the Gulf of Mexico on Monday and was expected to drench the Texas coast with rain before coming ashore in Louisiana as a hurricane on Wednesday night.
+(AP) — Tropical Storm Francine was strengthening in the Gulf of Mexico on Monday, drenching coastal Mexico and Texas on its way to hit Louisiana as a hurricane on Wednesday night.

 Heavy rain was already falling in northeastern Mexico and deep South Texas, where some places could get up to 12 inches (30 centimeters) into Monday night, Brennan said.
 By early Monday afternoon, the hurricane center said the storm was becoming stronger and better organized.